 Generally speaking a party has to provide copies of relevant documents unless it no longer has them and it no longer has control over them.
 If a party has sent documents to their bank for safe keeping, for example, those documents are still under their control because they have the power to require the organisation holding them to return them.
 And even if the organisation is keeping documents such as deeds for unregistered land as security for a loan, the party still has the power to require the organisation to provide copies.
 So that is not a valid reason for failing to provide copies of them.

 The question of whether a document is authentic (genuine) is distinct from the question of whether what the document says is accurate.
 For example, say the other side had disclosed a letter written to you at some time in the past, which contains a complaint that you had caused an obstruction by parking your car in a particular place at a particular time on a particular date.
-If you received the letter at the time but you dispute the accuracy of what it says, the letter is still authentic – i.e. it is a genuine copy of a letter actually written on the date it bears by the person whose name appears in the signature.
+If you received the letter at the time but you dispute the accuracy of what it says, the letter is still authentic – i.e. it is a genuine copy of a letter actually written on the date it bears by the person whose name appears in the signature and sent outthe same day or shortly thereafter.
 If, however, you think that the letter is a fabrication – that it is not a genuine copy of a letter written on the date it bears because, say, you didn’t receive it at the time and it gives as your address an address which you didn’t move to until three years after the date the letter was supposed to have been written - that would be an example of a document which is not authentic.
-It is not uncommon for parties to dispute the accuracy of what historical documents say but unusual for the authenticity of a document to be challenged.
+It is not uncommon for parties to dispute the accuracy of what historical documents say but relatively unusual for the authenticity of a document to be challenged.

 Traditionally the courts had very strict rules about what documents could be admissible as evidence and documents had to be formally proved to be authentic by being "produced" at the final hearing by a witness who could say what the document was and where it had come from.
 But the general approach now, in both civil courts and other civil tribunals, is that documents disclosed by either party are normally assumed to be authentic unless the other side specifically challenges the authenticity of a particular document.